isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **4\.
 When do I have to submit the supporting documents to NUS High School?**

 For Year 1 DSA-Sec applicants:<br>
-Before the Selection Camp: The details for submission of the portfolio including scanned copies of P4, P5 and P6 semester 1 school report books, achievements, competitions, awards and scholarships certificates will be announced after the Selection Tests.
-Only applicants who have been shortlisted for the DSA Selection Camp are required to do so.
+Only applicants who have been shortlisted for the DSA Selection Camp need to submit their portfolio.
+The submission instruction will be provided with the invitation to attend the Selection Camp, via the e-mail contact e-mail address filled in at MOE Centralised DSA-Sec Online Portal.
+Portfolio may include any Mathematics and Science related accomplishments, such as certificates and awards.

+There is no need to submit copy of school report book if the applicant is studying in a Singapore MOE Mainstream School.
+Submission of copies of school report book for equivalent of Primary 5 and Primary 6 levels results are only required for applicants who are not from Singapore MOE Schools.

 For Year 3 Admission applicants:<br>
-Before the Selection Tests: Portfolio including photocopies of the Primary 6, Secondary 1 and Secondary 2 semester 1 school report books, awards, achievements and scholarships certificates are to be uploaded to the&nbsp;[Year 3 Admission Online Application Portal](https://go.gov.sg/nush-ay2025-y3-admission) &nbsp;by 28 August 2024.
+Before the Selection Tests: Portfolio including photocopies of the Primary 6, Secondary 1 and Secondary 2 semester 1 school report books and any Mathematics and Science related accomplishments, such as certificates and awards are to be uploaded to the&nbsp;[Year 3 Admission Online Application Portal](https://go.gov.sg/nush-ay2025-y3-admission) &nbsp;by 27 August 2025.
 All Year 3 Admission applicants are required to do so.

 For Year 1 SIE applicants:<br>
-From 1 to 14 Nov 2024: Portfolio including scanned copies of the P5 and 6 school report books, awards, achievements and scholarships certificates are to be uploaded to the&nbsp;[NUS High School Online Indication of Interest](https://go.gov.sg/2024-nushs-sie-interest-form) &nbsp;by 14 Nov 2024.
+From 1 to 14 Nov 2025: Portfolio including scanned copies of the P5 and 6 school report books and any Mathematics and Science related accomplishments, such as certificates and awards, are to be uploaded to the&nbsp;[NUS High School Online Indication of Interest](https://go.gov.sg/2024-nushs-sie-interest-form) &nbsp;by 14 Nov 2025.
 All SIE applicants are required to do so.

 As supporting documents are non-returnable, the applicant is advised to provide only scanned copies of the original documents.

 ##### **5\.
 What supporting documents do i need to submit to NUS High School?
 In what format should the documents be?**

-The shortlisted Year 1 applicants and all Year 3 applicants are to submit the following scanned documents in Jpeg or PDF format&nbsp;before attending the selection camp / interview.&nbsp;
+The shortlisted Year 1 applicants and all Year 3 applicants are to submit the following scanned documents in Jpeg or PDF format&nbsp;before attending the selection camp / interview respectivly.&nbsp;

 1\.
-P4 to P6 report books (Year 1) / P6 to Sec 2 report books (Year 3)<br>
+P5 to P6 level equivalent report books (for Year 1 applicants who are from Non-Singapore MOE Mainstream Schools only) / P6 to Sec 2 report books (for all Year 3 applicants)<br>
 2\.
-Achievements certificates (optional)<br>
-3\.
-Awards &amp; scholarships certificates (optional)<br>
-4\.
-Any other activities outside schools that showed the applicants' passion and talent in Math&nbsp;and/or&nbsp;Science (optional)
+Mathematics and Science related accomplishments, such as certificates and awards (optional)<br>

 ##### **6\.
 Does NUS High School admit students via DSA sports talents?**

 No. We only have Mathematics and Science talent areas for DSA-Sec.

 ##### **7\.
 Is there DSA selection test, camp and interview this year?
 Is there Year 3 admission test and interview this year?
 Is there SIE interview this year?**

 Yes.
-The Year 1 DSA-Sec Selection Tests in Mathematics and Science will be on the 29 June 2024.
-The Selection Camp and Interview will be on the 13 and 23 July 2024 respectively.
+The Year 1 DSA-Sec Selection Tests in Mathematics and Science will be on the 5 July 2025.
+The Selection Camp will be on 25 or 26 July 2025 respectively.
 All applicants will sit for the Selection Tests.
 Only shortlisted applicants will attend the Selection Camp.
-Thereafter, applicants who need to be further assessed will attend a Selection Interview.
+There will not be any Selection Interview.

-The Year 3 Admission Selection Tests will be on the 10 September 2024 and the Selection Interview will be on the 24 September 2024.
+The Year 3 Admission Selection Tests will be on 16 September 2025 and the Selection Interview will be on 30 September 2025.
 All applicants will sit for the selection tests in Mathematics and Science.
 Only shortlisted applicants will attend the Year 3 Interview.

 The SIE Interview will be between 3rd&nbsp;and 6th&nbsp;day from the release of the PSLE results.
 Only shortlisted applicants will attend the SIE interview.

 ##### **8\.
 How do you shortlist applicants for the selection camp / interview?**

-We will shortlist the applicants through their performance in the Selection Tests, their primary school test and exam results (mastery of primary school syllabus in math and science), participation and achievements in math and science related competitions and programmes.
-We will also look at the related CCA achievements, awards, scholarships, projects and so on.
+We shortlist applicants through their performance in the Selection Tests, their primary school test and exam results (mastery of primary school syllabus in math and science), participation and achievements in Mathematics and Science related competitions and programmes.
+We will also look at the related CCA accomplishments, such as certificates and awards.

 ##### **9\.
 When will I be informed if I am shortlisted for the selection camp or interview?**

 For Year 1 DSA-Sec applicants:<br>
 After the Selection Tests.
-Shortlisted applicants will be informed by 12 July 2024 for the Selection Camp.
-The Selection Camp will be held on 13 July 2024.
+Shortlisted applicants will be informed by 24 July 2025 for the Selection Camp.
+The Selection Camp will be held on 25 July 2025 or 26 July 2025.

 For Year 3 Admission applicants:<br>
 After the Selection Tests.
-Shortlisted applicants will be informed by 23 September 2024 for the Selection Interview.
-The Selection Interview will be held on 24 September 2024.
+Shortlisted applicants will be informed by 29 September 2025 for the Selection Interview.
+The Selection Interview will be held on 30 September 2025.

 For Year 1 SIE applicants:<br>
 Shortlisted applicants will be informed by the 3rd&nbsp;day from the release of the PSLE results.